Synonym(s)

 DefinitionThis section has been translated automatically.

-Ratanhiae radix, the extract of the dried roots of the plant without rhizomes.
-Ratahia root is the officinal drug (positive monograph of Commission E), which is often used as an astringent tincture mixed with tincture of myrrh (see below Myrrha).
+Ratanhiae radix, the extract from the dried roots of the plant without rhizomes.
+Ratahia root is the officinal drug (positive monograph of Commission E), which is often used as an astringent tincture mixed with myrrh tincture (see Myrrha below).

-ESCOP monograph: For oral cavity inflammation, gingivitis and sore throat.
+ESCOP monograph: For inflammation of the oral cavity, gingivitis and sore throat

 IngredientsThis section has been translated automatically.